qqqlab/madflight-docs/docs/Developer-Guide.md

 2. High performance
 3. Portability

-_madflight_ is split up in modules.
+_madflight_ is a collection of code modules from which you can pick and choose to build flight controllers.
+The examples are there to show some possibilities.
+The madflight.h header is the glue between the main program (examples) and the modules.

+## Modules

 Each module lives in a separate subdirectory, for example `gps`.
 For each module a global variable is defined, for example `gps`.
 Even if the underlying peripheral is not present, the global variable is defined as a placeholder object.
 This helps to declutter code:
 ```C++
 #ifdef USE_GPS
   gps.update();